 Achieve your Criminology degree by finding a quality option you can afford.
 Explore best value schools below.
-U.S. colleges and universities saw 8,033 Criminology people graduate with bachelor degrees in 2016.
+U.S. colleges and universities saw 7,919 Criminology people graduate with bachelor degrees in 2017.
 Your earnings after you graduate could be around $29,862 to $44,684 in your early career and $47,374 to $84,035 in your mid-career.
 A lot depends on the program you choose, so consider carefully.

 In order to get the most from your degree, find a college that offers great quality for a fair price.
 College Factual's "Best for the Money" ranking takes into account both the positive outcomes of students and the total cost of a degree.
 To learn more about the methodology behind this ranking see this article about our best value colleges by major methodology.

 Looking for the best of the best?
 Look into University of South Florida - Main Campus to obtain your degree in Criminology.
-Situated in Tampa, Florida, this university is a good choice for students who flourish in a city atmosphere.
+University of South Florida - Main Campus is one of the largest schools in Florida.

 Any student who is interested in Criminology needs to look into Lycoming College.
 Positioned in Williamsport, Pennsylvania, this school is a good choice for students who enjoy the excitement of a major city.